 |

-VA.
-He and Martha were both about 53 years old at the
+Co, VA.
+He was about 53 years old at the

 time.
 Martha lived for another thirty years after his